 2. 10% Means Living Within Your Means

 Maintaining a 10% savings rate means that you’re always living within your means, even in retirement.
 If you’re only living on 90% of your income, this is sustainable for the long-term.
 You might ‘feel a pinch’ when you see an unexpected bill, but saving 10% allows you to be in a financial position to pay it and move on.
-Even after retirement, reinvesting 10% of your income from all sources (not just pensions), will help you keep focus on living within your means.
+Even after retirement, reinvesting 10% of your income from all sources (not just pensions) will help you keep the focus on living within your means.

 We haven’t seen high inflation rates for quite some time.
 However, let’s assume that at some point, inflation might impact your life.
 If the price of everything suddenly went up 10% in the next year, you’d be in a much better position to make adjustments than you would be if you didn’t pay yourself first.

 4. 10% Puts You in a Great Position

 You’ll be in a better position to determine if you’re on track to reach your financial goals.
 While you can’t predict many factors that go into retirement planning, such as investment results or inflation rates, having a consistent savings rate is a key first step in building confidence in your planning.
 If you don’t consistently save money, you’ll never be able to have confidence that you’re on track.

 In the military, you have a great opportunity to develop great savings habits.
 Even if you start off only saving $10 per payday, you can develop a plan that will eventually end up in saving 10% (or more) of your income.
 Here’s how you can do so while you’re on active duty.

 You get a monthly LES.
 Take a look at it, and write down three things: